Hearing loss is common and treatable

 You avoid social situations that were once enjoyable

 People who can’t engage easily, feel left out of conversations, or who have bad experiences trying to hear in public spaces often decide it’s easier to decline invitations and stay at home.
-It doesn’t have to be this way.

 You have ringing in your ears